TheFreeCoin/DEFI-freefinance-document/products/syrup-pool/syrup-pool-faq.md

 The rewards for the "Stake CAKE, earn other tokens" type are provided by the project teams who sponsor a Syrup Pool.

-For the "Stake other tokens, earn CAKE" type, the PancakeSwap treasury buys back CAKE from the market to distribute as rewards.
-These pools are funded by PancakeSwap, not by the projects themselves.
+For the "Stake other tokens, earn CAKE" type, the FreeFinance treasury buys back CAKE from the market to distribute as rewards.
+These pools are funded by FreeFinance, not by the projects themselves.

 ### What’s SYRUP Token?

-PancakeSwap’s SYRUP Token is deposited in your wallet when you interact with the **Manual** “Stake CAKE, Earn CAKE” Syrup Pool.
+FreeFinance’s SYRUP Token is deposited in your wallet when you interact with the **Manual** “Stake CAKE, Earn CAKE” Syrup Pool.
 It's not staked for

 It’s basically an IOU that shows how much CAKE you’ve staked in the pool.